isomerpages/moe-tanglinsec/_holistic-education/Character Development/Sexuality Education.md

 <b>OVERVIEW OF&nbsp;TANGLIN&nbsp;SECONDARY&nbsp;SCHOOL’S&nbsp;SEXUALITY&nbsp;EDUCATION&nbsp;PROGRAMME FOR 2022<b>

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click&nbsp;[here](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach)&nbsp;for more information on the scope of Sexuality Education in the school curriculum.&nbsp; &nbsp;

  5.&nbsp; The subjects that incorporate topics on sexuality include

-1.  &nbsp; Science
+a.
+Science
-2.  &nbsp; Character and Citizenship Education (CCE)
+b.
+Character and Citizenship Education (CCE)

 <b>Sexuality Education Lessons<b>